 - In freeze-drying foods their shelf life is longer than in other methods.

-- It can be used not only for vegetables and fruits but also for fish, meat, ice cream, eggs, and dairy products.
+- It can be used for vegetables, fruits, fish, meat, ice cream, eggs, and dairy products.

-- Freeze-drying foods that are increasingly used in homes and professional kitchens saves a lot of money.
+- Freeze-drying foods increasingly used in homes and professional kitchens save much money.
 It also makes an important contribution to sustainability.

 What to Use for Home Freeze Drying?

-In most houses, products such as peppers, eggplants, tomatoes and apricots are dried in the sun and stored for the winter, following the ancestral traditional methods.
-However, these traditional methods cannot both preserve their nutritional value and provide no protection for insect larvae and bacteria.
-As a result, the life of sun-dried fruits and vegetables is not long enough.
+In most houses, products such as peppers, eggplants, tomatoes, and apricots are dried in the sun and stored for the winter, following the ancestral traditional methods.
+However, these conventional methods cannot preserve their nutritional value and do not protect insect larvae and bacteria.
+As a result, the life of sun-dried fruits and vegetables needs to be longer.

-Freeze dryer technology, one of the food drying methods suitable for home use, offers great comfort in this regard.
-It enables you to dry the products you buy in the season in a practical and safe way with a device where you can complete all the processes.
-So, what is freeze-dryer technology and how does it work?
+Freeze dryer technology, one of the food drying methods suitable for home use, offers great comfort.
+It enables you to dry the products you buy in the season practically and safely with a device where you can complete all the processes.
+So, what is freeze-dryer technology, and how does it work?

 Freeze Dryer Technology

 You can browse and order freeze dryers, which have fast and practical installation, from our site.
-You can dry many different foods such as fruit, vegetables, meat, fish, baby food, ice cream by removing the water in them and keep them in the same freshness for years.
+You can dry different foods such as fruit, vegetables, meat, fish, baby food, and ice cream by removing the water and keeping them fresh for years.